-Texas native George Strait spent the first decade or so of his career as a standardbearer of the true-country honkytonk tradition.
+Texas native George Strait spent the first decade or so of his career as a standard bearer of the true-country honkytonk tradition.
 Of the early '80s neotradtionalists, Strait had one of the most impressive resumes, in terms of real-world honkytonk experience.
 His first band, Ace In The Hole, was formed in late 1975; it would be nearly six years before his first major label release came out...
 Meanwhile, Strait and his pals played in college bars and small dives throughout Texas, building up his bona fides as a latter-day honkytonk hero.
 When he did hit the spotlight, Strait's repertoire was a real revelation -- true-blue, hard-country music that was matched by only a couple of other artists on the scene at the time...
-Dipping into western swing as well as the old Texas shuffle sound, Strait brought numerous new songwriters to the fore, and even after he softened his sound and became more of a Nashville-style performer, Strait championed artists who were a little off the beaten track, such as writer Jim Lauderdale, whose offbeat style doesn't fit easily into the cookie-cutter format favored by commerical country radio.
+Dipping into western swing as well as the old Texas shuffle sound, Strait brought numerous new songwriters to the fore, and even after he softened his sound and became more of a Nashville-style performer, Strait championed artists who were a little off the beaten track, such as writer Jim Lauderdale, whose offbeat style doesn't fit easily into the cookie-cutter format favored by commercial country radio.
 Since the early 1990s, Strait's sound has been markedly more "pop," with much-welcome dips back into the deep well of honkytonk from time to time.

 Here's a quick look at some of his recorded work...
 This is Page One of the discography, reviewing his regular albums...
 His best-of collections and links to other Strait-related resources are reviewed on Page Two.

-George Strait "Strait Country" (MCA, 1981)
+George Strait "Strait Country" (MCA Records, 1981) (LP)

-George Strait "Strait From The Heart" (MCA, 1982)
+George Strait "Strait From The Heart" (MCA Records, 1982) (LP)

-George Strait "Right Or Wrong" (MCA, 1983)
+George Strait "Right Or Wrong" (MCA Records, 1983)

 (Produced by Ray Baker)